d1sc0/crud_firebase/README.md

 A bit of an experiment using plain old javascript and multiple html files to explore firebase - plan to use firestore, authentication, storage an cloud functions.
+No react frameworks of fancy single page apps.

 SO far the app allows an authenticated user to upload photos, delete them and send a link to a specific photo page via SMS